Repertoi-e/Website/README.md

 # Portfolio
-A website representing my portfolio in Bulgarian for IT class.
+This began as a website representing my portfolio in Bulgarian for IT class.

+Now I try to use it as my official portfolio.